 In traditional advertisements, keywords need to be bid across products separately.
 However, you don’t have this trouble with Google Shopping Ads.
-This is why you will be able to reach more customers without much focus on the words you use to describe and identify products.
+This is why you will reach more customers without much focus on the words you use to describe and identify products.

-At the moment, Google Shopping Ads is responsible for more than 65% of the Ads clicks in Google, and 89% of the non-branded clicks.
+Google Shopping Ads is currently responsible for more than 65% of the Ads clicks in Google and 89% of the non-branded clicks.

 3. High ROAS

 ROAS is all about maximizing revenue.
 From every sale, you need to set a bid that will help you reach the target ROAS.
 With the help of Google Shopping Ads, you can increase the value of your target ROAS.
 In the long run, you will be able to see better conversions, even with a higher ROAS.

 The increase will be as much as 250% of your existing ROAS.
 Optimization will further reduce CPCs.
 This, in return, would improve conversion results with a broader reach and result in optimal ROAS.